ax-va/Pytest-Okken-2022/09--coverage/09-1--using-coverage.py-with-pytest-cov.md

 Then Coverage.py will treat the `cards_proj/src/cards` directory as if it's the same as the installed cards within `*/site-packages/cards`.
+This means that Coverage.py will check `*/site-packages/cards`, but report it as `cards_proj/src/cards`.

 ```unix
 $ pytest --cov=cards 07--test-strategies